priyankachahal/hospitalBlockchain/DNN/README.md

-This colab notebook demonstartes implementation of DNN used to predict if a patient is hyperglycemic or not based on their ECG data.
+This colab notebook demonstrates implementation of DNN used to predict if a patient is hyperglycemic or not based on their ECG data.

 a) ECG data is preprocessed using: